MhmDSmdi/MhmDSmdi.github.io/_pages/cv.md

 Research and Work Experience
 ======
+* IPM Brain Engineering Center, Research Intern (June 2019 - present)
+  * Research on word representation and language modeling approaches.
+Also, I am in charge of implementing some NLP tasks.
+  * Under supervision of Prof. Lashgari

-* Anomaly Detection via VAE (September 2018 - present)
+* Anomaly Detection via VAE (September 2018 - March 2019)
   * Research on anomaly detection using variational autoencoders
   * Under supervision of Prof. AmirHaeri

-* SOP Company, as Mobile Developer (October 2018 - present)
+* SOP Company, as Mobile Developer (October 2018 - October 2019)
   * Responsible for designing and developing a mHealth (mobile health) application

 * Papillon Company, as Android Developer Intern (June 2017 - August 2017)